-Nana Candytuft is an herbaceous evergreen perennial with a mounded form.
+Dwarf Candytuft is an herbaceous evergreen perennial with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
-It is a good choice for attracting bees and butterflies to your yard.
 It has no significant negative characteristics.

-Nana Candytuft is recommended for the following landscape applications;
+Dwarf Candytuft is recommended for the following landscape applications;

 - Mass Planting

 - Rock/Alpine Gardens

 - Border Edging

 - General Garden Use

-- Groundcover